ipilcher/rhsummit/guide.md

 ![Lab networks](/images/lab-networks.svg)

 Because we're using pre-determined IP addresses, we already know what our overcloud nodes' addresses will be on these networks.

-(The exceptions are the provisioning network addresses, which are always dynamically assigned.
-We happen to be sharing that network with our IPMI BMCs, so we actually have a mix of static and dynamic addresses on the same network.)
+> **NOTE:** Overcloud node addresses on the **provisioning** network are always
+> assigned dynamically.
+Since our virtual IPMI BMCs are also on that network,
+> however, it actually has a mix of static and dynamic IPs.

 |Overcloud Host|IPMI        |External       |Internal    |VXLAN<br>Tunnels|Storage     |Storage<br>Management|
 |--------------|------------|---------------|------------|----------------|------------|---------------------|